honeycombio/observability-day-workshop/scripts/README.md

 - Docker must be installed and running
 - Node.js must be installed (for Playwright)
 - The Meminator application must be built (the script will start it if not already running)
-- `jq` must be installed
-- A Honeycomb API key must be set in the `HONEYCOMB_API_KEY` environment variable

 ### Usage